june11084/Weather-Checking-Task-Scheduler/README.md

 # EpicodusGames

 This is an Epicodus project where I gather silly games we've encountered as practices throughout the course and building them out in Android studio, with android specific layout and functionalities.
+This app will have either have additional feature or become one completely that help making the user's life more convenient, such as an alarm clock with integrated weather checking functionality.
 ```
 Week 1
 #Boggle